hmenager/workflow-is-galaxy-hall/sync201811/cmsearch-multimodel-wf.md

 It seems to be related by the following change in the database:

-after clicking on 'Save' button in the workflow editor, tool are now referenced using 'tool_id' column (e.g.
-'tmpPd1pDz#cmsearch-deoverlap-v0.02.cwl') instead of 'tool_hash'
-column (in 'workflow_step' table).

-e.g.

 Before saving:
 ```
 sqlite> select type,label,tool_id,tool_hash from workflow_step where type='tool' order by label;